CampusLabs/olay/README.md

     when pressed.
 Set to `[]` or a falsy value to disable.
   - **hideOnClick** `true` - A boolean specifiying whether the olay should be hidden when anything outside the `$content` element is clicked.
+  - **ariaLabel** - A label to describe the olay for ARIA compliance.

 ### $container